mrmdlab/Segmenthor/README.md

     - the list of SEGMENT and ADJUST are the same done
     - t, enter ADJUST mode.
 Also add or remove the current slice to the list done
     - Enter, begin computing the adjusted image done
+    - display the original image side by side (abandoned, it can be done in ITK-SNAP)
 - completely change to threads
 - refactor: self.hasParsed
 - refactor: abandon self.threads